The Future Tense is pleased to present Mark Andrew Webber: FORM, a five-part study of line and form by the award-winning British artist.

 Mark Andrew Webber said, ‘I’ve had a lifelong fascination with complexity and rules, and find simplicity very hard to rationalise.
 FORM is a natural extrapolation of that, using simple shapes and rules as a basis and seeing what forms they create.
 None of these studies were pre-formed, rehearsed or sanitised in any way.
-What you see is what you get.’back to editions
+What you see is what you get.’

 Date: July 2014

 Medium: Linocut Prints on Paper in a hand-finished presentation box with Essay

 Size: 11.7 x 8.3 inches

 Edition Size: 100 (5 sets of 6 prints, 100 each)

 Printer: Mark Andrew Webber